 One company reportedly canceled their subscription because they found Google was bidding on their own brand name.
 In other cases, Google was able to get better performance by splitting ads into separate groups, like one for “dog washing” and one for “dog sitting” – something a small business owner trying to manage an AdWords account wouldn’t know to do otherwise.

-At the end of the day, if a small business is spending $50/day or more on AdWords, you need a certified professional to help navigate the waters for you.
+At the end of the day, if a small business is spending $50/day or more on AdWords, you should avoid Google AdWords Express, and instead consult a certified professional to help navigate the waters for you.
 If you’re spending less than that, then give Google AdWords Express a shot.